 Turn left again, roughly a quarter mile from the start, passing through a pocket of oaks.
 Enjoy the temporary shade as your cross a few footbridges to reemerge in grasslands on the other side (say goodbye to the shade).
 From here you can look northeast over the Costco and other developments along Los Osos Valley Road toward downtown San Luis Obispo.

 Approximately 3/4 of a mile from the start, the trail hooks to the right and enters Froom Canyon.
 At this point, a path breaks of to the left crossing the creek bed at the bottom of the canyon.
-Take this trail to add a 1.1 mile extension to the hike, ascending 175 feet over a knoll at the end of the ridge bordering the bottom of Froom Canyon.
+Take this trail to add a 1.1 mile extension to the hike, ascending 175 feet over the end of the ridge bordering the bottom of Froom Canyon.
 This trail can also be used to reach Old Prospector Trail or continue hiking south on the Johnson Ranch – Irish Hills Connector Trail to Johnson Ranch Open Space.

-Beyond the junction and the bottom of Froom Canyon (between Froom Creek Trail and the Connector Trail), Froom Creek Trail widens and follows an old road on the north side of the canyon.
+Beyond the junction at the bottom of Froom Canyon (between Froom Creek Trail and the Connector Trail), Froom Creek Trail widens and follows an old road on the north side of the canyon.
 The road hasn’t seen motor vehicle traffic in some time and offers a good rugged course for hikers.
 Below the trail, the sometimes visible Froom Creek can be heard gargling down the canyon.
 Two side canyons join Froom Creek, 0.4 miles and 0.9 miles from the mouth, issuing small seasonal cascades.

 The rocky road gradually ascends the canyon, gaining 300 feet over 1.05 miles to a junction with Canyon View Trail.
 Ahead, Froom Creek Trail continues another half mile to a junction with Poppy Trail, which can be is used to reach Froom Canyon from the Prefumo Canyon Trailhead.
 For the most direct route back to the Madonna Trailhead, turn right on Canyon View Trail, backtracking up the north wall of Froom Canyon.